 Vision changes without warning, even in a healthy eye.
 The vision community observes Low Vision Awareness Month in February, and we want to take this opportunity to remind everyone about the importance of routine eye exams from a licensed ophthalmologist or optometrist.

-According to the National Eye Institute, low vision cannot be fixed with glasses, contact lenses or with medicine or surgery.
-Low vision mostly occurs in people 65 years old and older, but it affects anyone.
-It’s important to learn about low vision awareness because low vision cannot be reversed but it can be managed.
+According to the National Eye Institute, glasses, contact lenses, medicine, or surgery cannot fix low vision.
+Low vision mainly affects people 65 and older but can affect anyone.
+Learning about low vision awareness is important because it cannot be reversed but managed.

 Low vision occurs more readily as the eye ages.
-According to Cleveland Clinic findings, “one in six adults over age 45 has low vision and one in four adults over age 75 has low vision.”
-Many common eye conditions cause low vision, including:
+Many common eye conditions cause it, including:

 Age-Related Macular Degeneration